TTD Family Hiking Rocky Tanton

 Moderate: Short or Sweet

 Looking to challenge yourself a bit more and spend a good part of the day hiking along beautiful trails?
 These moderate day hikes provide big views for a relatively short time on the trail.
-Be sure to start early in the morning during summer months to avoid afternoon thunderstorms, pack a lunch or snack and wear layers!
+Be sure to start early in the morning during summer months to avoid afternoon thunderstorms, pack a lunch or snack, and wear layers!

 1. Gem Lake: One of the most popular hikes in the Estes Valley, the Gem Lake Trail starts at the Lumpy Ridge Trailhead in Rocky Mountain National Park north of Estes Park off of Devil's Gulch Road.
 While there is a slight incline of 968 feet, there are some rather steep spots.
 Up and back, this trail involves 3.4 miles in all and boasts some of the most spectacular views of the Estes Valley along the way.
 Tip: Look for a unique rock formation along the way, known as Paul Bunyan's Boot; it looks like a boot with a hole in the sole.Option: If you want to make a day of it, the Lumpy Ridge loop continues past Gem Lake, looping around the Cow Creek and the Black Canyon Trails.
 This option is 10.7 miles in all, so be prepared.

 2. Finch Lake: One of the less traveled trails, the Finch Lake Trail is an excellent journey for birders and naturalists.
 At almost 10,000 feet, the swampy shoreline of Finch Lake provides the perfect habitat for local and migrating feathered friends to find respite.
 Starting at the Finch Lake Trailhead, follow the trail 4.5 miles, up 1,442 feet to the lake.
-The trailhead is located off of Highway 7 (south of Estes Park) in the Wild Basin area of Rocky Mountain National Park.
+The trailhead is located off Highway 7 (south of Estes Park) in the Wild Basin area of Rocky Mountain National Park.
 Option: Continue along the Finch Lake Trail an additional two miles to reach Pear Lake, once a man-made reservoir, where you can explore the ‘bathtub rings' of the shoreline.
 The great views and peaceful setting make this a great place for a midday lunch break.

 3. Fern Lake: This stellar lake is the former home of the Fern Lake Lodge - a hotspot for winter adventure from 1916 to 1934.
 One of the more challenging ‘moderate' day hikes, it covers a 3.8-mile section of trail with a 1,275-foot rise. terrain ending with spectacular views of Notchtop and Little Matterhorn.
-The Fern lake Trailhead is located centrally in the park, near the west end of Moraine Park, inside Rocky Mountain National Park.
+The Fern Lake Trailhead is located centrally in the park, near the west end of Moraine Park, inside Rocky Mountain National Park.
 Tip: The Fern Lake area was the location of the Fern Lake Fire in late 2012.
 Look for new growth and wildflowers along the way.
 Option: Another mile up the trail is Odessa Lake, offering an additional target for those with more time and energy.

 Difficult: Challenge Yourself